AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 ## Get a bundle product using cURL

-You can get the bundle product and all associated options.
+Get the bundle product and all associated options by submitting the following GET request using cURL.

-The following uses the GET method

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products/beginner-surfboard' \